pypyr.steps.shell

 - name: pypyr.steps.shell

-description: passing cmd as a dict allows you to specify if you want to
+comment: passing cmd as a dict allows you to save the output to context

 prints command output only AFTER it has finished running.